Airplane-Helicopter Hybrid May Soon Be Available for Private Aviation

 While Leonardo says the 690 will make an ideal business aircraft, a civialin tiltrotor could have many uses beyond private aviation.

 For example, they could pick up a donor heart from a hospital helipad and quickly fly it directly to another hospital more than 1,000 miles away, avoiding airports altogether.

 In addition they could prove invlaulbe in search and rescue operations.
 A low-flying search plane can spot people on the ground, but those people must then wait for a chopper to transport them to safety.
 A tiltrotor aircraft could save time -- and, potentially, lives -- by doing both - flying long-distance search grids and then hovering and hoisting people up from the ground.

-One of the main difference between the AW609 and the military’s Osprey, is that the world's first production tiltrotor aircraft, the AW609 has a pressurized cabin, allowing it to fly as high as 25,000 feet, which is comfortably above any bad weather, making in ideal for business and private aviation applications.
+One of the main differences between the AW609 and the military’s Osprey, is that the world's first production tiltrotor aircraft, the AW609 has a pressurized cabin, allowing it to fly as high as 25,000 feet, which is comfortably above any bad weather, making it ideal for business and private aviation applications.

 According to CNN, the first US customer will be the Texas-based Era Group, which is expected to take delivery of two AW609s next year.
 The deal includes a dedicated training package for intensive flight instruction at Leonardo's new tilt-rotor academy in Philadelphia.

 In the last year or so, we have seen radical new changes in the design of private aircraft, such as the groundbreaking AW609.
 But did you realize that just as much innovation is taking place on the ground, as in the air?